ArturoDent/jump-and-select/README.md

 * Added a command: `Jump-Select: Abort MultiMode` so can click StatusBarItem or Command Palette command to cancel `multiMode`.

+See the [GitHub Discussions](https://github.com/ArturoDent/jump-and-select/discussions) to provide input on new features.

 --------

 ## How It Works